 Members will actively seek to expand the number and geographic reach of this constituency to ensure that all regions within ICANN are well-represented.
-One of the first actions the constituency will take is to approach consumer organizations that have previously indicated an interest in becoming active in contributing to the development of ICANN policy issues.
+One of the first actions the constituency Constituency will take is to approach consumer organizations that have previously indicated an interest in becoming active in contributing to the development of ICANN policy issues.
 These groups include Consumers International, the Consumer Federation of America, the Electronic Frontier Foundation, and other groups affiliated with the Transatlantic Consumer Dialogue.
+We, the proponents of the Consumers Constituency, believe that there is already a critical mass represented; however, we also remain convinced that a lot of consumer groups will join this constituency once they see other groups joining.
+We have heard from at least one broad-based consumer organization that if a Consumer Constituency existed within ICANN's GNSO, then by definition, consumer groups would then need to devote resources to pay attention to it.